 Apparently some users come across the following error whenever they attempt to post data from Excel to PowerPoint.

 We’re sorry, something went wrong that might make PowerPoint unstable.
 Please save your presentations and restart PowerPoint.

-Here you’ll be asked to select the restore point.
-There might be one or multiples; just choose the one that is of the earlier date.
+Here, you’ll be asked to select the restore point.
+There might be one or multiple; just choose the one that is of the earlier date.
 Finally, select Next, then click on Finish and that’s it.

 Wait until your computer restarts and check if PowerPoint is back to its normal self again.

-If that doesn’t work, then chances are, Microsoft Office is broken in more ways that one.
+If that doesn’t work, then chances are, Microsoft Office is broken in more ways than one.
 Repairing Office is the best option if you’re not interested in reinstalling the entire software.

 To repair Microsoft Office, simply click on the Windows Key + I to launch the Settings app.
 Select the option that says Apps & Features, then scroll through the list of apps until you’ve come across Microsoft Office.

 Click on it, then choose Modify.
 From here, you should now see Quick Repair and Online Repair.
 Select the first option, click the Repair button and wait for the magic to do its thing.

 4] Start PowerPoint in Safe Mode